 Owing to large fishery production and developed infrastructure for fishery processing, the total fishery export value of the sub-area 10V has contributed 51.4% to the national export fishery value.
 However, situation of uncontrolled fishery development in the sub-area is a reason, which affects to the fishery environment such as degradation natural sources for fishery, pollution of aquaculture environment, degradation of aquatic environment.

-1.2.4.
-Electricity
+II.2.4 Water transportation